The origin of extreme N-emitters in star-forming galaxies at z$<$0.5 with DESI DR1: Comparison with literature extreme N-emitting Star-forming galaxies

 Figure~\ref{Fig:enrich} also shows each of the high-z SFGs with log(N/O) determinations from UV N lines reported till date (orange diamonds and triangles).
 There are 7 such SFGs: A1703-zd6 \citep[z=7.0435,][]{Topping25}, RSCJ2248-JD \citep[z=6.1057,][]{Topping24}, GLASS150008 \citep[z=6.23,][]{Isobe23}, CEERS1019 \citep[z=8.68,][]{Marques-Chaves24}, GNz9p4 \citep[z=9.38,][]{Schaerer24}, GNz8LAE \citep[z=8.28,][]{Navarro-Carrera24}, and GNz9-0 \citep[z=9.43,][]{Curti24}.
 Also based on UV N lines, GNz11 at z=10.6 has been estimated to have log(N/O)$\geq-0.25$ \citep{Cameron23}, while GNz2 at z=12.34 has been estimated to have log(N/O)$\leq-0.4$ \citep{Castellano24}.

 It is notable from Figure~\ref{Fig:enrich} that all UV-based determinations of N/O result in high values are well above log(N/O)=$-1.1$.
 They are placed among the most extreme N-emitters identified in this work (No. 6 in Table ~\ref{tab:attributes} and Figure~\ref{Fig:stamps}).
 Only the nuclear region of Mrk~996 resembles CEERS~1019 in that it has log(N/O)=$-0.18\pm0.11$.
-Note that, however, it has been widely suggested that the N abundances obtained from UV N lines are overestimated \citep[e.g.][]{Stiavelli25}, although reasons remain unclear.
+Note that, however, it has been widely suggested \citep[e.g.][]{Stiavelli25} that the log(N/O) obtained from UV N lines are overestimated, potentially by $\sim$0.3--0.4 dex relative to the optical benchmark \citep{Martinez25}.